easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_04_implementing_easyblocks.md

 To let EasyBuild pick up one or more new or customized easyblocks, you can use the [``--include-easyblocks``](https://docs.easybuild.io/en/latest/Including_additional_Python_modules.html#including-additional-easyblocks-include-easyblocks) configuration option.
 As long as both the filename of the Python module and the name of the Python class are correct, EasyBuild will use these easyblocks when needed.

+On LUMI, the EasyBuild configuration modules take care of setting this parameter (using the corresponding environment variable), pointing to custom easyblocks in the LUMI software stack itself and a repo (with a fixed name) that users can create themselves.
+At this moment it does not yet include possible other easyblock repositories in other repositories.

 ## Structure of an easyblock